dietervdwes/ChemHelp/README.md

 Alt + Tab: Switches active windows.

-Double click on a text Episode eg. from an email then Alt + Right Click opens a Menu to open features with the episode.
+Double click on a text Episode eg. from an email (to highlight the episode, then Alt + Right Click opens a Menu to open features with the episode.

+# Buttons
 FPSA button on ChemHelp to add a Free PSA to the current episode and remove the CDUM2.
-(Requires the cdum.png file to be present in "My Documents" folder) dCDUM button removes the CDUM2 only.
+(Requires the cdum.png file to be present in "My Documents" folder) dCDUM button removes the CDUM2 only. rFix button (request immunofixation) - if in Result Entry - Single window, it will 1.
+Place the episode on hold, 2.
+Add an immunofixation, 3.
+Refer the episode to the Chem - Registrar VQ list to make it visible to clinicians to prevent duplicate sample sending.

 Login button: Runs the login script